+Appendix B

+BYLAWS OF ACADEMIC SENATE OF THE COLLEGE OF SAN MATEO

+Revised 2021

+All Bylaws will be reviewed by the Academic Senate Executive Committee once every five (5) years.

 ARTICLE V

 ELECTION, TERMS, & DUTIES OF OFFICERS

 The officers of the Senate shall be the following: President, Vice President, Secretary, Treasurer, and Immediate Past President.
 Officers, with the exception of the Immediate Past President, shall be elected by secret ballot from within and by the faculty at large.
 The election must be completed at least four weeks before the end of the semester.
 The term of the office shall be two years.